MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-You can use DI framework (as described in [dependency injection docs](./dependency-injection.md)) to inject class dependencies (like services or repositories) or store data inside resolvers class - it's guarranted to be a single instance per app.
+You can use DI framework (as described in [dependency injection docs](./dependency-injection.md)) to inject class dependencies (like services or repositories) or store data inside resolvers class - it's guaranteed to be a single instance per app.
 ```ts
 @Resolver()
 class RecipeResolver {